📰The Belltower Times (August 2025)

 Our first football game, against William and Mary, will take place on August 30.

-decided to feature our first Paladin Report, exploring the “On Discourse” program, in their “Weekly Must Reads.”
+Our friends at the Alumni Free Speech Alliance decided to feature our first Paladin Report, exploring the “On Discourse” program, in their “Weekly Must Reads.”
 Check it out.

 Furman Trivia: Kickoff Edition